On the stability of matrix-valued Riccati diffusions: Introduction

 Under appropriate controllability and observability conditions, one of the main features of the Kalman-Bucy filter is that it delivers a {\em stable} state estimate of the underlying signal with {\em unstable drift matrix $A$} and uniformly w.r.t. the time parameter.
-In particular, when the pair of matrices $(A,R^{1/2})$ is stabilisable, and $(A,S^{1/2})$ is detectable, then the error $X_t$ is a stable process in the sense that $(A-P_tS)$ delivers a uniformly exponentially stable linear (time-varying) system \cite{Bishop/DelMoral:2016}.
-Moreover, there exists a unique matrix

-and $\phi_{t}(Q)\rightarrow_{t\rightarrow\infty}P_{\infty}$ exponentially fast for any $Q\in\Sa_r^0$.
-If $(A,R^{1/2})$ is controllable, then $P_{\infty}\in\Sa^+_r$.
-See also \cite{kucera72,Molinari77,Lancaster1995}, and the convergence results in \cite{Kwakernaak72,callier81}.
-In this situation, the second moments of the diffusion process (\ref{Stoch-OU-R}), as well as the solution of the Riccati equation are uniformly bounded w.r.t. the time horizon.
+In particular, when the pair of matrices $(A,R^{1/2})$ is stabilisable, and $(A,S^{1/2})$ is detectable, then the error $X_t$ is a stable process in the sense that $(A-\mathscr{P}_tS)$ delivers a uniformly exponentially stable linear (time-varying) system \cite{Bishop/DelMoral:2016}.
+Moreover, $\phi_{t}(Q)\rightarrow_{t\rightarrow\infty}\mathscr{P}_{\infty}$ exponentially fast for any $Q\in\Sa_r^0$, where $\mathscr{P}_{\infty}\in\Sa^0_r$ is the stabilising fixed point defined in (\ref{fixed-point-Ricc}).
+See \cite{kucera72,Molinari77,Lancaster1995}, and the convergence results in \cite{Kwakernaak72,callier81}.
+In this situation, the second moments of the diffusion process (\ref{Stoch-OU-R}), as well as the solution of the deterministic Riccati equation are uniformly bounded w.r.t. the time horizon.
 For further discussion on these stability properties we refer to~\cite{Bishop/DelMoral:2016,bd-CARE} and the references therein.
 We point to \cite{anderson-moore,anderson79,Lancaster1995} for precise definitions of controllable, stabilizable, and their duals, observable, detectable.
-In the context of (\ref{def-Riccati-drift}) and (\ref{f21}), controllability/stabilizability is determined by the pair $(A,R^{1/2})$ while observability/detectability is determined by $(A,S^{1/2})$.

-In some cases (later), we may ask for a stronger stability property; i.e. $\mu(A-P_{\infty}S) <0$.
+In some cases (later), we may ask for a stronger stability property; i.e. $\mu(A-\mathscr{P}_{\infty}S) <0$.
 We claim this condition requires an even stronger notion of observability and controllability.
 A crude, yet sufficient, example here is to suppose a change of basis such that $A$ is symmetric and $\Sa\propto I$.